alexbasista/tfc-ss-framework/README.md

                     --var pet_separator _ \
                     --outputs test0 test1
 ```
-> In this example, my Terraform configuration calls for (3) input variables.
+> In this example, the Terraform configuration calls for (3) input variables.
 The values for each of them are specified using the `--var` argument (optional).
 The `--outputs` argument is also optional, and will return any output values from the output key(s) that are specified.